electron/electron/docs/breaking-changes.md

 ### Removed: Browser Window Affinity

-The `affinity` option when constructing a new `BrowserWindow` will be removed as part of our plan to more closely align with Chromiums process model for security, performance and maintainability.
+The `affinity` option when constructing a new `BrowserWindow` will be removed as part of our plan to more closely align with Chromium's process model for security, performance and maintainability.

 For more detailed information see [#18397](https://github.com/electron/electron/issues/18397).